 Updated Oct.
 22, 2014 to include information on Security Key

 Although there are a few different (and known) issues presented, the main claim here is the possibility to turn a legitimate USB device into an evil one by replacing its genuine firmware with a malign image.
-The authors describes USB devices, but this general concept applies to almost all types of devices having the capability to upgrade the firmware in the field, a process known as Device Firmware Upgrade (DFU).
+The author describes USB devices, but this general concept applies to almost all types of devices having the capability to upgrade the firmware in the field, a process known as Device Firmware Upgrade (DFU).

-The concept of creating “hardware Trojans” is interesting (and scary) and gained quite some attention in the early 1990s when the first field-upgradeable flash BIOSes for PCs became available.
+The concept of creating “hardware Trojans” is interesting (and scary) and has gained quite some attention in the early 1990s when the first field-upgradeable flash BIOSes for PCs became available.
 It was then shown that by replacing a legitimate BIOS with a hacked image, malign functionality could be implanted deep into the functionality of a PC, beyond reach of anti-virus software.

 However, although conceptually feasible, such attacks are not that easy to execute practically and to make them widespread.
 There are quite a few reasons for that.